StagnantIce/piha-framework/README.md

 <h1> Piha - Easy PHP Framework</h1>

-This framework work on PHP 5.3+ and MySQL (Bitrix as optional).
+This framework work on PHP 5.3+ or PHP 8.2 and MySQL (Bitrix as optional).
 As optional you can include this framework as library to your project.

 <img src="https://img.shields.io/badge/coverage-70%25-yellowgreen.svg"/>
 <img src="https://img.shields.io/badge/php-5.3-blue.svg"/>